-Not all truffles have to be deep, dark chocolate--white chocolate truffles can be just as rich and alluring as their dark chocolate brethren!
+Not all truffles have to be deep, dark chocolate—white chocolate truffles can be just as rich and alluring as their dark chocolate brethren!
 While white chocolate is a respectable flavor in its own right, I like to jazz up my white chocolate truffles with a big hit of vanilla flavor, from real vanilla beans.

-Vanilla extract can be one way to get authentic vanilla flavor, but truthfully, nothing compares to vanilla beans!
+Vanilla extract can be one way to get an authentic vanilla flavor, but truthfully, nothing compares to vanilla beans!
 They're intense, fruity, fragrant, and they add the perfect touch to these rich and creamy white chocolate truffles.
 To really emphasize the vanilla flavor, I finish these truffles with a light dusting of sparkling vanilla sugar.
 You can omit the vanilla sugar, or substitute other sprinkles instead, if you prefer.

-2. Using a sharp paring knife, split the vanilla bean lengthwise down the front, slicing through the top layer but leaving the bottom layer intact.
+Using a sharp paring knife, split the vanilla bean lengthwise down the front, slicing through the top layer but leaving the bottom layer intact.

 Use the back of the knife's blade (not the blade itself) to scrape down one side of the bean, removing the seeds.
 Leave the other side of the bean intact for now.

-3. Add the scraped vanilla seeds and the vanilla extract to the white chocolate, and whisk until everything is combined.
+Add the scraped vanilla seeds and the vanilla extract to the white chocolate, and whisk until everything is combined.

-4. Place a layer of plastic wrap over the top of the white chocolate and refrigerate until firm enough to scoop, about 2 hours.
+Place a layer of plastic wrap over the top of the white chocolate and refrigerate until firm enough to scoop, about 2 hours.

 Use dipping tools or a fork to dip the truffles in the white chocolate, and place the dipped truffles on a foil-lined baking sheet.

-7. Store Vanilla Bean Truffles in an airtight container in the refrigerator for up to two weeks.
+Store Vanilla Bean Truffles in an airtight container in the refrigerator for up to two weeks.
 For best taste and texture, bring them to room temperature before serving.